Ball makes career-best 8 3s as Pelicans beat Rockets 122-115 - WHIZ News

 Ball was on fire early, making all four of his 3-point attempts in the first quarter in his return after missing seven games with a hip injury.
 He cooled off after that and didn’t hit from long range again until the third quarter, when he made two.
 He had nine assists, and his 27 points tied a season-best on a night he outdid his previous career mark of seven 3s, which he’d accomplished four times.

+“What Lonzo has done over the past two years to improve his shooting is one of the best stories in the league … that’s a hard thing to do,” New Orleans coach Stan Van Gundy said.
+“He made a total overhaul of his shot.
+Now he’s just a great shooter.”

 Kelly Olynyk got the Rockets within four with two free throws with about 2 ½ minutes to go, but Ball’s eighth 3-pointer made it 116-109.
-Jae’Sean Tate added a 3 for Houston seconds later, and Ball left the game soon after with what appeared to be cramps.
+Jae’Sean Tate added a 3 for Houston seconds later, and Ball left the game soon after with cramps.

 Willy Hernangomez made a dunk with less than a minute to go to push the lead to 118-112.